DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 more difficult, but the same approach might work there as well.
 Maybe the cause was instead a reference to a dead object.
 Either way, without bigger KernelShark rewrites, this issue goes into very low priority.

+...

+But at least images are now in the user manual.